mask Mask Type

 fm=png, masked areas will be transparent—otherwise they will default to white.

-corners value will round the corners of the image to the value or values specified by the
+mask=corners operation will round the corners of the image to the value or values specified by the

 When defining an ellipse,